carlosCharz/fcmxmppserver/README.md

 Those are passed into the CcsClient by either calling the prepareClient() method or by providing those as arguments to the EntryPoint main method.

-##Chat App - Alternative 1: Firebase + XMPP + FCM

- 1. When the app is in foreground: You can use Firebase realtime database to send and receive messages, change user's presence, etc. You don't send upstream messages during this time!
- 2. When the user navigates away from the app: The user is now considered "Away" or "Offline".
-You use the XMPP Connection Server and FCM to handle the incoming messages to send notifications to client devices through FCM downstream messages.
- 3. Once the user taps on the notification, the app comes back to foreground and we re-connect to Firebase and back to step 1.

-##Chat App - Alternative 2: Ejabberd + XMPP + FCM

- 1. When the app is in foreground: You use Smack library to connect directly to your Ejabberd server, send messages, change user's presence, etc. The connection to your Ejabberd is kept during that time.
-You don't send upstream messages during this time!
- 2. When the user navigates away from the app (you close the connection): The user is now considered "Away" or "Offline".
-You use the XMPP Connection Server and FCM to handle the incoming messages to send notifications to client devices through FCM downstream messages.There's no active connection to the Ejabberd server!
- 3. Once the user taps on the notification, the app comes back to foreground and you re-connect to Ejabberd and back to step 1.

-*I know there are other alternatives that are also good but until now I just analyzed these two.*

 ##Related definitions

  * **XMPP**: eXtensible Messaging and Presence Protocol (XMPP).
 It is a protocol based on Extensible Markup Language (XML) that was originally designed for instant messaging (IM) and online presence detection.
 XMPP is a protocol for streaming XML elements in order to exchange messages and presence information in close to real time.